segmentio/segment-docs/src/unify/data-graph/data-graph.md

 ### c) Define relationships

 Now define your relationships between your entities.
 The Data Graph supports three types of relationships:
-- Profile-to-entity relationship.
+- Profile:entity relationship.
 This is the first level of relationships
 - 1:many relationship
 - Many:many relationship

-All relationship types require you to define the relationship slug, label, and related entity.
+All relationship types require you to define the relationship slug, name, and related entity.
 Each type of relationship has unique join on conditions.

-#### Define profile-to-entity relationship
+#### Define profile:entity relationship
 This is the first level of relationships and a unique type of relationship between Segment profile entity and a related entity.

 | Parameters     | Definition                                                           |